-Last September (2017) The Family and Childcare Trust and the NAHT conducted a survey of school leaders to assess the readiness of students starting primary school – an important question in the face of increasing pressures on both schools and modern family life.
+In September 2017, The Family and Childcare Trust and the NAHT conducted a survey of school leaders to assess the readiness of students starting primary school – an important question in the face of increasing pressures on both schools and modern family life.

 Of the 780 respondents, eight out of ten reported that many children arriving at primary school were ‘not school ready’*.
 Additionally, 86 per cent of those surveyed believed children’s school readiness had worsened over the past five years.

 Within the survey, leaders highlighted concerns over students’ communication and language skills; physical development; personal, social and emotional development; maths and literacy skills; and their general understanding of the world.

 These children are at an immediate disadvantage - unable to effectively engage with the curriculum and proactively take part in classroom activities or in wider school life.
 And whilst in time they may be able to catch up to their peers, others may continue to struggle throughout the rest of their primary, and even into their secondary, education.